alpha-davidson/ICTP-IAEA-2023/README.md

-# ICTP-IAEA Computational Workshop 2022
+# TRIUMF Machine Learning Workshop 2023

 This repository contains machine learning activites that correspond with the workshop lectures: